 In the design process, we allowed for each artifact and deliverable to inform the next, so as to create an organic, living project that could grow and morph throughout the process.
 With each iteration, feedback was incorporated.
 I created visual design mockups of various page templates to show a more high fidelity portrayal of wireframes and begin to incorporate design elements from the style tiles.

 Mega menu surfaces powerful hot-tasks with one click

 With visual design mockups completed, we uploaded the screens to InvisionApp to get feedback from users.
 We were lucky enough to be able to tap into a very valuable group of existing riders who were on a committee to help guide the rail into the future.
 We also sent the prototypes to various non-riders to get a fresh perspective on the "onboarding" process of welcoming new riders to the system.
 These prototypes made their rounds with ACE staff and board members as well.

 We received lots of valuable information during these tests, most importantly was feedback on expert users on the priority of service alerts to their daily commute which drove placement of this feature.
 My role was to aggregate the insights and parse them into actionable iterations.

 Photography Art Direction

 In order to create a more immersive experience the site design utilized large photography.
 It was crucial that the professional photographer chosen by ACE Rail provide us with shots that would work for these layouts.
-I created art direction specs as well as a shot list for the various sections.
+I created art direction specs as well as a shot list for the various sections of the site.